dejwk/roo_display/doc/programming_guide.md

 ![img57](images/img57.png)

 We used `BLENDING_MODE_SOURCE_ATOP` to draw two rectangles and a gradient in a way they are 'clipped' to the underlying ring.
-We then used `BLENDING_MODE_DESTINATION_OVER` to put the rind shadow under the picture.
+We then used `BLENDING_MODE_DESTINATION_OVER` to put the ring shadow under the picture.

 Note that blending modes behave well on the edges of our (smooth) shapes - everything is nicely anti-aliased.